Cozy Peach Kitchen

 Overhead view of black cast iron skillet filled with sweet potato hash.

-It's not a secret that I love potatoes for breakfast, whether they're served in a bowl, roasted, or served in a skillet.
-To switch things up, somtimes I like serving sweet potatoes instea of russet or Yukon gold.
+It's not a secret that I love potatoes for breakfast, whether they're served in a vegetarian breakfast bowl, as roasted potatoes, or served in a sheet pan breakfast.
+To switch things up, sometimes I like serving sweet potatoes instead of russet or Yukon gold.

 Enter sweet potato breakfast hash, a simple meal or side that's big on flavor, thanks to a handful of spices, onions, and peppers.

 This sweet potato hash is meatless, so it's a great centerpiece for vegetarian breakfasts.
-Serve alongside fried eggs or a frittata, or keep it vegan with a tofu scramble and a meatless maple sausage patty.
+Serve alongside fried eggs or a mushroom frittata, or keep it vegan with a tofu scramble and a meatless maple sausage patty or smoked tempeh bacon.

 Recipe features